kailash-manasarovar/statement/docs/timeline/2025/march.md

 - The way Domingo spoke at that time was as if everyone had no choice but to listen to him, and smile, and agree, and that was exactly what I was seeing at the Red Lion.
 - Who was this overbearing, slightly camp 50-year-old white man with a moustache presiding over a table of British Muslim Asian men who may well have been second-generation Pakistanis?
 - And why did they sit right beside us instead of in one of the more private areas elsewhere?
-- Was he trying to understand what was going on with my continued survival from the Dénia porn-gang's brain-damaging, poisoning, drugging, and sedated rape; knowing full well my history with the Jamaican rape gangs and their connections to Islamicist rape gangs?
+- Was he trying to understand what was going on with my continued survival from the Dénia porn-gang's relentless brain-damaging, poisoning, drugging, and sedated rape; knowing full well my history with the Jamaican rape gangs and their connections to Islamicist rape gangs?
 - Did his attempt at communication inadvertently reveal a far more sinister connection between the caliphate and gitano mass-manipulation AI tech?
 - As we left, another British Muslim man turned up and walked past me, and I possibly recognized him.
 - He was either Alkesh from North Finchley who went to prison for theft; or, more likely, he was the father of Winston May's sister's twins; the man that had brought down a bunch of Northern Pakistanis to sedate and rape us back in 1989.
+- He looked unwell.

 ## Moorfields Eye Hospital